Private Train A - Z

 It is helpful to bring a copy of your passport and several passport photos in case you lose your passport.
 Your passport, visa and other identity documents should be kept separately from their copies.

 The passengers on board the train come from many different places.
-You may meet travellers from all over Europe and perhaps beyond.
-German, English and French are the official on-board languages.
+You may meet travelers from all over Europe and perhaps beyond.
+German, English and French are the official languages on board.
 Announcements will be made in these languages.
 If guests from countries with other languages are on board, announcements may also be made in their languages.
 The service personnel on board the train usually speak very little English or German.
 Please don’t hesitate to contact your tour guide if you have any communication problems.

 Instead of bringing one large suitcase, we recommend using two smaller pieces of luggage, as they are easier to access on board the train.
-Travel bags are best and hard-shell luggage is not recommended.
-You will also need a small bag or cabin suitcase for the overnight stays in hotels, e. g. in Irkutsk, when you will probably want to leave the larger portion of your luggage on the train.
-The luggage will be loaded on board by porters at the station in Moscow and in Beijing.
+Travel bags are best and hard shell luggage is not recommended.
+You will also need a small bag or cabin suitcase for the overnight stays in hotels, e.g. in Irkutsk, when you will probably want to leave the larger portion of your luggage on the train.
+The luggage will be loaded on board by porters at the stations in Moscow and in Beijing.
 Please make sure you attach a Lernidee label bearing your carriage and compartment number to all your bags.
 If you need new labels, please ask your tour guide.

 - Luggage container under bed (36 cm / 14” high, 40 cm / 16” wide, 65 cm / 26” long)